-Please help protect confidential information -- which may include, for example, client/ participant lists and financial information -- by taking the following precautionary measures:
+Employees shall protect confidential information -- which may include, for example, client/participant lists and financial information -- by taking the following precautionary measures:

-- · Discuss work matters only with other HAGC employees who have a specific business reason to know or have access to such information. - · Do not discuss work matters in public places. - · Monitor and supervise visitors to HAGC to ensure that they do not have access to confidential information. - · Destroy hard copies of documents containing confidential information that are not filed or archived. - · Secure confidential information in desk drawers and cabinets at the end of every business day.
+- Discuss work matters only with other HAGC employees who have a specific business reason to know or have access to such information. - Do not discuss work matters in public places. - Monitor and supervise visitors to HAGC to ensure that they do not have access to confidential information.

+- Destroy hard copies of documents containing confidential information that are not filed or archived. - Secure confidential information in desk drawers and cabinets at the end of every business day.

 HAGC collects personal information about employees that relates to their employment.
-Only people with a business-related need to know are given access to this information, and the Executive Director or the Chair of the Board of Commissioners must authorize any release of the information to others.
-Personal information, other than that required to verify employment or to satisfy legitimate investigatory or legal requirements, will be released outside the company only with employee approval.
+Only people with a business-related need to know are given access to this information, and the Executive Director or the Chair of the Board of Commissioners shall authorize any release of such information to others.
+Personal information, other than that required to verify employment or to satisfy legitimate investigatory or legal requirements, shall only be released to others upon employee approval or in response to a legal subpoena.

-If you have access to any confidential information, including private employee information, you are responsible for acting with integrity.
-Unauthorized disclosure or inappropriate use of confidential information will not be tolerated.
+If an employee gains access to any confidential information, including private employee information, such employee shall be responsible for acting with integrity.
+Unauthorized disclosure or inappropriate use of confidential information shall not be tolerated.